 The term “Nano” became tantamount to “cutting-edge” and was quickly embraced by the pharmaceutical science community.
-The new concept of nanomedicine arose from merging nanoscience and nanotechnology with medicine.
+The novel concept of nanomedicine generated as a result of a scientific amalgamation between nanoscience and nanotechnology with medicine.
 Pharmaceutical scientists quickly adopted nanoscience terminology, thus “creating” “Nano pharmaceuticals”.
 Moreover, just using the term “nano” intuitively implied state-of-the-art research and became very fashionable within the pharmaceutical science community.
-Formulation of Nano pharmaceuticals containing active extracts obtained from medicinal plants.
+Formulation of Nano pharmaceuticals contain active extracts obtained from medicinal plants.
 In physiological conditions, the interactions between blood platelets and endothelial cells play a major role in vascular reactivity and haemostasis.
-By contrast, increased platelet activation contributes to the pathogenesis of vascular pathology such as atherosclerosis, thrombosis, diabetes mellitus, hypertension and carcinogenesis.
-The rapid developments in nanostructured materials and nanotechnology will have profound impact in many areas of biomedical applications including delivery of drugs and biomolecules, tissue engineering, detection of biomarkers, cancer diagnosis, cancer therapy, and imaging.
+In contrast, increased platelet activation contributes to the pathogenesis of vascular pathology such as atherosclerosis, thrombosis, diabetes mellitus, hypertension and carcinogenesis.
+The rapid developments in nanostructured materials and nanotechnology will have profound impact in many areas of biomedical applications including delivery of drugs and biomolecules, tissue engineering, detection of biomarkers, cancer diagnosis, cancer therapy and imaging.

 Track 13: Nanoparticle Interaction